MicrosoftLearning/MB-800-Business-Central-Functional-Consultant/Instructions/Labs/LAB[MB-800]_M05_Lab02_Process_Sales.md

 2. Use the Combine Shipments function to create sales invoices.

-### Steps

-1. Create several sales orders and shipments.
+### Task 1: Create several sales orders and shipments.

 2. At the top of the page, click the search icon in the black bar on the right.
 Then type **Customers** and click the **Customers** link.